levshuster/Debate-Judge-Bias-Calculator/README.md

 ### Student

-an example output on a judge inwhich the program detects no sign of bias might look like:
+an example output on a judge in which the program detects no sign of bias might look like:
 ![image](https://user-images.githubusercontent.com/87684029/166615374-13d77729-4dbf-46d7-9489-68bf2a95e013.png)